Pulse

 When the language of the audio is known in advance, always set it explicitly rather than relying on automatic detection.
 This yields better transcription accuracy because the model can optimize directly for that language without needing to first identify it.

-When to use multi:
+When to use multi-eu or multi:

 - When the language is truly unknown beforehand